o355/PyWeather/storage/config_README.md

-# Config file readme - For 0.5 beta
-Because when commiting changes through ConfigParser, it hates comments.

-But Eclipse supports nice formatting for markdown.
-Thanks Eclipse.

-Please read through this carefully before you make changes, because you can seriously screw up PyWeather if you don't know what you're doing.
+## PyWeather Configuration Readme
+Since configparser hates comments, this will do for now.

 ## SUMMARY section
-This section controls options for the summary part of PyWeather.

 ### sundata_summary
-This controls if sunrise/sunset data on the summary screen.
+This option will let you turn on/off PyWeather showing sunrise/sunset data on startup.

-Turning this on will use 1 more API call every time you launch PyWeather, but will put sunrise/sunset data on the summary screen.
+If this option is enabled, PyWeather may take a bit longer to start up, and will use 1 more API call at start.

-**Default setting: False**
+**Default option: False**

-### almanac_summary
+###almanac_summary
-This controls if almanac data on the summary screen.
+This option will let you turn on/off PyWeather showing almanac data on startup.

-Turning this on will use 1 more API call every time you launch PyWeather, but will put the record high/low, and the year that it was set in at the closest airport to you.
+If this option is enabled, PyWeather may take a bit longer to start up, and will use 1 more API call at start.

-**Default setting: False**
+**Default option: False**

 ## VERBOSITY section
-This section controls options for verbosity in PyWeather (pyweather.py)

 ### verbosity
-This controls if verbosity is enabled for PyWeather.

-Verbosity will let you see if things are going wrong in PyWeather.
-It's useful for those who know what's going on behind the scenes.
+This option will let you turn on/off PyWeather showing logging information.

+Useful for troubleshooting, and seeing if something is abnormal.

-**Default setting: False**
+**Default option: False**

 ### json_verbosity
-This controls if .json verbosity is enabled for PyWeather.

-All this does is print out full .json files that PyWeather fetches.
-And it'll spam your console with 50+ lines of pure .json.
-Unless you're using tri-4K monitors, font size 3, and the window spread across all monitors.
+This option will let you turn on/off PyWeather printing out full .json files that it fetches.

+Useful for troubleshooting, but it'll spam your console.
+Use wisely.

+**Default option: False**

+### setup_verbosity
+This option will let you turn on/off PyWeather Setup showing logging information.

+Useful for troubleshooting, and seeing if something is abnormal.

+**Default option: False**

+### setup_jsonverbosity
+This option will let you turn on/off PyWeather Setup printing out .json files that it fetches.

+Useful for troubleshooting, but it'll spam your console.
+Use wisely.

+**Default option: False**

 ### updater_verbosity
-This controls if the external updater has verbosity.
+This option will let you turn on/off PyWeather Updater showing logging information.

-Useful for if things go wrong.
-For some reason.
+Useful for troubleshooting, and seeing if something is abnormal.

-**Default setting: False**
+**Default option: False**

 ### updater_jsonverbosity
-This controls if full .json files should be printed.

-I mean, it's probably a line or two in the console.

-**Default setting: False**

-### setup_verbosity
-This controls if the setup script has verbosity.

-Useful for if things go wrong.
-For some reason.

-**Default setting: False**

-### setup_jsonverbosity
-This controls if full .json files should be printed.

-It's A LOT of lines of .json.
-However, it's useful to see if your key is invalid.

-**Default setting: False**

-### keybackup_verbosity
-This controls if the setup script has verbosity.

-Useful for seeing if things go wrong.
-For some reason.

-**Default setting: False**

-## UPDATER section
-This section controls the integrated/separate updater for PyWeather.

-### autocheckforupdates
-This controls if PyWeather will automatically check for updates when it starts up.

-If PyWeather is not up-to-date, and this option is enabled, something like this will pop up at the top of the console:

-`PyWeather is not up to date!
-You have version x.xx, but the latest version is x.xx`

-However, if you enable this, PyWeather can take upwards of 5 seconds to launch.
-So, take caution.
+This option will let you turn on/off PyWeather Updater printing out .json files that it fetches.

+Useful for troubleshooting, and it doesn't spam your console as much.

-**Default setting: False**
+**Default option: False**

-## KEYBACKUP section
+## TRACEBACK section
-This section controls the key backup script for PyWeather.

-### outputlocation
-This controls where the key backup will...backup a file to.

-The key must be backed up to a .txt file.

-**Default setting: backup//backkey.txt**